HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 The next most commonly found status code on mobile was `302`, a temporary redirect, which was found on 10.45% of mobile pages.
 This was higher than on desktop, with only 6.71% desktop home pages returning a `302` status code.
 This could be due to the fact that the [mobile home pages were alternates](https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls) to an equivalent desktop page, such as on non-responsive sites that have separate versions of the website for each device.

-<aside>Note: Our results didn't include `4xx` or `5xx` status codes.</aside>
+<aside>Note: Our results didn't include <code>4xx</code> or <code>5xx</code> status codes.</aside>

 #### `noindex`

-A `noindex` tag can be served in the HTML `<head>` or in the HTTP headers as an `X-Robots` tag.
-A `noindex` tag basically tells a search engine not to include that page in its SERPs, but the page will still be accessible for users when they are navigating through the website. `Noindex` tags are usually added to duplicate versions of pages that serve the same content, or low quality pages that provide no value to users coming to a website from organic search, such as filtered or faceted pages or internal search pages.
+A `noindex` directive can be served in the HTML `<head>` or in the HTTP headers as an `X-Robots` directive.
+A `noindex` directive basically tells a search engine not to include that page in its SERPs, but the page will still be accessible for users when they are navigating through the website. `noindex` directives are usually added to duplicate versions of pages that serve the same content, or low quality pages that provide no value to users coming to a website from organic search, such as filtered, faceted, or internal search pages.

-96.93% of mobile pages passed the [Lighthouse indexing audit](https://developers.google.com/web/tools/lighthouse/audits/indexing), meaning that these pages didn't contain a `noindex` tag in the `<head>` or in the HTTP headers.
-However, this means that 3.07% of mobile home pages _did_ have a `noindex` tag, which is cause for concern, meaning that Google was prevented from indexing these pages.
+96.93% of mobile pages passed the [Lighthouse indexing audit](https://developers.google.com/web/tools/lighthouse/audits/indexing), meaning that these pages didn't contain a `noindex` directive.
+However, this means that 3.07% of mobile home pages _did_ have a `noindex` directive, which is cause for concern, meaning that Google was prevented from indexing these pages.

-<aside>The websites included in our research are sourced from the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/#methodology) dataset, which excludes websites that are not publicly discoverable.
+<aside>The websites included in our research are sourced from the <a href="./methodology#chrome-ux-report">Chrome UX Report</a> dataset, which excludes websites that are not publicly discoverable.
 This is a significant source of bias because we're unable to analyze sites that Chrome determines to be non-public.
 Learn more about our <a href="./methodology#websites">methodology</a>.</aside>

 #### Canonicalization